Dataset of Random Relaxations for Crystal Structure Search of Li-Si System: Results

-We trained the models on four stoichiometries in the Li-Si system - LiSi, Li\textsubscript{2}Si, Li\textsubscript{7}Si\textsubscript{2}, Li\textsubscript{13}Si\textsubscript{4}.
-We tested the model on 4199 random structure relaxations of Li\textsubscript{15}Si\textsubscript{4} to see if it recovers the experimentally reported unit cell of Li\textsubscript{15}Si\textsubscript{4}.
-The experimental structure of Li\textsubscript{15}Si\textsubscript{4} has 38 atoms in the unit cell\footnote{visualization of the unit cell is in the appendix}, which is more than the other stoichiometries used in training\footnote{number of atoms in the unit cell of experimental structures - LiSi: 16, Li\textsubscript{2}Si:6, Li\textsubscript{7}Si\textsubscript{2}:36, Li\textsubscript{13}Si\textsubscript{4}:34}.
-This makes it a challenging task as the number of possible configurations scales exponentially with the number of atoms in the cell.
+We ensure that there are no structures in the training set that match the experimental structure of Li\textsubscript{15}Si\textsubscript{4} by using a training set with a smaller number of atoms and different stoichiometries.
+The experimental structure of Li\textsubscript{15}Si\textsubscript{4} has 38 atoms in the unit cell, which is larger than any of the unit cells used in training.
+This also makes it a more challenging task, as the number of possible configurations scales exponentially with the number of atoms in the cell.
+Moreover, by using different a different stoichiometry, the ratio of Li to Si within the same cell differs from the training set to the test set.

 Again, we compare it to the 2NN MEAM baseline.
 Out of the 4199 random structure relaxations using DFT, three of the structures relaxed into the same experimental structure reported in \cite{dupke_structural_2012}, and the structures relaxed to the force cutoff of 0.1 eV/\AA{} match the final relaxed structures.
+The structures relaxed with DFT were checked with pymatgen's StructureMatcher with default parameters to identify identical structures, which checks if two structures mapped onto another are the same up to a small displacement in atom positions and lattices.
+Though the space groups of the relaxed structures did not exactly match the experimental structure, the structures were close enough to be matched by StructureMatcher, with up to 0.1\% difference in volume.

-All GNN models reproduced the experimental structure trajectories, and MEAM did not find the experimental structure, as shown in Table ~\ref{ood}.
+All GNN models reproduced the experimental structure trajectories, and MEAM did not find the experimental structure, as shown in table~\ref{ood_stoichiometry}.
 This is surprising since Li\textsubscript{15}Si\textsubscript{4} was included in the data used to fit MEAM.
 It suggests that for random structure relaxations, the behavior of the force field model at high-stress regions may relax the structure into the wrong basin in the energy landscape and training on this region may be crucial for random structure search.

-VASP simulations of Li\textsubscript{15}Si\textsubscript{4} structures took 38 hours on average on Google Cloud's standard N1 machine with 8 cores.
-GNN simulations take less than a minute on a laptop (MacBook Pro (15-inch, 2017)), and is still able to find the experimental structure of Li\textsubscript{15}Si\textsubscript{4}.